MicrosoftDocs/windows-itpro-docs/windows/threat-protection/windows-defender-atp/security-analytics-dashboard-windows-defender-advanced-threat-protection.md

 For more  information, see [Fix unhealthy sensors](fix-unhealhty-sensors-windows-defender-advanced-threat-protection.md).

 ### Windows Defender Antivirus optimization
-This tile provides a list of specific list of actions you can impliment on endpoints with Windows Defender Antivirus to improve the security in your organization.
+This tile provides a list of specific list of actions you can implement on endpoints with Windows Defender Antivirus to improve the security in your organization.
 Each action shows the exact number of endpoints where you can apply the action on.

 You can take the following actions to increase the overall security score of your organization:
 - Fix antivirus reporting